gsingh93/sublime-topcoder-helper/README.md

 Usage
 -----

 Copy and paste the entire problem description into the editor.
-Hit ctrl + t, ctrl + o to generate the code template.
+Hit ctrl + p to generate the code template.

 Features